Skip to main content

 Portainer

-Sizing of the server should be made acording to the needs, as always.
+Sizing of the server should be made according to the needs, as always.
 Any up-to-date unix image should be able to run the containers.

 Click to open